A Wrenched Virile Lore

 A Wrenched Virile Lore (almost an anagram of the phrase "Hardcore Will Never Die") is a remix album by Scottish post-rock band Mogwai consisting of tracks from their 2011 album Hardcore Will Never Die, But You Will remixed by various artists.
-It was released on 19 November 2012 by Rock Action Records, apart from the USA where it was released on 4 December by Sub Pop.
+It was released on 19 November 2012 by Rock Action Records, apart from the US where it was released on 4 December by Sub Pop.
 The album was offered in a limited edition of 2500 vinyl albums, and on CD and digital download.

 Reception

 The general reception was positive.
 Pitchfork gave the album 7/10, with praising its provision of "new avenues to explore."
 NME gave the album 6/10 and said "the overall standard is high", whilst musicOMH awarded 3/5, comparing the album to the original as declaring it "an involving and exciting listen in its own right".
 The Skinny gave the album 4/5, commenting that it had "moments which on occasion eclipse its parent album (which is) no small praise" though some reviews commented that the quality was uneven, such as State which whilst awarding a mark of 6/10 noted that "this is a good listen in its own right, although despite some cracking tracks there are average moments which let it down".